Kuadrant/authorino/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**

-Instead of the behaviour
+Instead of the behaviour...

-A clear and concise description of what you expected to happen.
+...a clear and concise description of what you expected to happen.

 **Environment (please complete the following information):**
  - Cluster information
  - Authorino version
- - Link to authorino config file (e.g. in some GitHub gist)
+ - Link to the Authorino `Service` resource (e.g. in some GitHub gist)

 **Additional context**

 Anything else you want to point out that will make our lives easier ?
 (the easier you make it for us, the faster we can come back to you on your issue ;) )